-The one-minute video and quote below became the bumper for our sermon series, A Better Kind Of Life: Five Habits That Change Everything.
-I received several requests for the quote, so here it is along with a little background on Fredrick Langbridge, who wrote this piece in 1888.
+Speaking of habits, the one-minute video and quote below became the bumper for our sermon series, A Better Kind Of Life: Five Habits That Change Everything.
+I encourage you to watch the video and read quote and background on Fredrick Langbridge, who wrote this piece in 1888.

 Here is the full quote.
 It comes from The Happiest Half-Hour: Sunday Talks With Children, by Frederick Langbridge.
 In the chapter Langbridge is reminding children that they are forming habits all day long.